le-oasis/Modern-Data-Engineer/README.md

 ### Dockerfile: Build the Image.
 - This Dockerfile sets up an environment for working with Apache Spark, a distributed computing system used for processing large datasets.
 The image is based on a pre-existing image called `scipy-notebook` that includes many popular data science packages.

 - The Dockerfile installs `OpenJDK` , a package that includes the `Java Runtime(11)` Environment, and then downloads and installs `Spark (3.2.0)` .
-It sets environment variables for Spark and Hadoop (another distributed computing system that Spark can run on), and sets the working directory to the user's home directory.
+It sets environment variables for Spark and Hadoop`3.2` (another distributed computing system that Spark can run on), and sets the working directory to the user's home directory.

 - It then installs Python packages listed in a file called `requirements.txt`  and sets the permissions for the Conda directory and the user's home directory.